Real-Time Simulation of Asymmetry Generation in Fermion-Bubble Collisions: Continuum Theory and Observables

 \section{Continuum Theory and Observables}

-As a prototype of chiral asymmetry generation in \ac{EWBG}, we consider a Dirac fermion $\psi$ coupled to a complex scalar field that undergoes a first-order phase transition, from the phase that preserves electroweak symmetry to the one that breaks it.
+A prototype of chiral asymmetry generation in \ac{EWBG} is a Dirac fermion $\psi$ coupled to a complex scalar field that undergoes a first-order phase transition, from the phase that preserves electroweak symmetry to the one that breaks it.
 Bubbles of the true vacuum of the scalar field nucleate and expand, and the massless fermions outside the bubble scatter off the wall.
-In the rest frame of the bubble wall, its effect on the fermions can be described by a complex mass term $m(x)=|m(x)|e^{i\theta(x)\gamma^5}$, where we have $|m(x)|=0$ in the region outside the bubble (symmetric phase $s$), and a non-vanishing mass $|m(x)|\neq 0$ inside the bubble (broken phase $b$).
-The Hamiltonian density for the fermion is then:
+In this work, we consider the rest frame of the bubble wall, where its effect on the fermions can be described by a complex mass term $m(x)=|m(x)|e^{i\theta(x)\gamma^5}$, where we have $|m(x)|=0$ in the region outside the bubble (symmetric phase $s$), and a nonvanishing mass $|m(x)|\neq 0$ inside the bubble (broken phase $b$).
+The Hamiltonian in $d+1$ (even) space-time dimensions of the fermion interacting with a static bubble wall is

-with the index $i$ running over the spatial dimensions.
-Using the Hamiltonian in \cref{eq:hcon} we shall study the scattering of fermions with the bubble wall.
-While we do not consider this in our study, dynamical scalar fields can also be incorporated in our framework, such as done recently in Refs.~\cite{bubblecollision,jha_realtime_2024} to study bubble wall collisions.
+with $i=1, \dotsc, d $.
+Dynamical scalar fields can also be incorporated in this framework (see, for example, recent studies of bubble wall collisions \cite{milsted_collisions_2022, jha_realtime_2024}), which we leave for future work.

 The presence of a complex mass with $\theta(x) \neq 0$ makes the scattering process qualitatively different from the case of a bubble wall profile with $\theta(x) =0$.
-This is because a complex mass term generically breaks certain discrete symmetries relating particles and anti-particles.
-A non-trivial profile for $\theta(x)$ breaks $\CP$ symmetry in 3+1-dimensions, while preserving the $\Csym$ symmetry.
+This is because a complex mass term generically breaks certain discrete symmetries relating particles and antiparticles.
+A nontrivial profile for $\theta(x)$ breaks $\CP$ symmetry in $3+1$-dimensions.
 With varying $\theta(x)$, fermions of a certain chirality will scatter differently from their $\CP$ conjugates.
-One can thus measure the changes of the chiral charge density $\jchi^0 = \psibar\gamma^0\gamma^5\psi$ to quantify the effects of $\CP$ violation in scattering.
-Since $\jchi^{0}$ is $\CP$ odd, an initially $\CP$ symmetric ensemble would have a vanishing chiral charge density.
-However, with $\CP$ violating scattering, $\jchi^{0}$ would generically develop a nonzero value.
-This net chiral charge density subsequently creates a chemical potential that enables the electroweak sphaleron to generate more baryons than anti-baryons.